AstraZeneca/KAZU/docs/ontology_parser.rst

      sapbert similarity: 0.7426.
 Threshold: 0.70.
      Decision: merge into one instance of :class:`.EquivalentIdSet`

 Naturally, this behaviour may not always be desired.
-You may want two instances of :class:`.SynonymTerm` for the term "XLOA" (despite the MONDO ontology suggesting this abbreviation is appropriate for either ID), and allow another step to decide which candidate :class:`.SynonymTerm` is most appropriate.
+You may want two instances of :class:`.LinkingCandidate` for the term "XLOA" (despite the MONDO ontology suggesting this abbreviation is appropriate for either ID), and allow another step to decide which candidate :class:`.LinkingCandidate` is most appropriate.
 In this case, you can override this behaviour with :meth:`.OntologyParser.score_and_group_ids`\ .

 .. _writing-a-custom-parser: